 From Oslob, get the boat ride going to Sumilon Island.
 The boats run every hour, starting from 8:00 am to 4:30 pm.
 Going back to Oslob from Sumilon, you ride the same boats after they unload their new passengers.
 Unless you are staying on the island, you must get a boat that comes in between 4:30 pm to 5 pm.

-You can as well book accommodation and arrange trips from the official website of Bluewater Sumilon Resort.
+You can also book accommodation and arrange trips from the official website of Bluewater Sumilon Resort.

 If you like going to these places, you must visit them anytime from January to April.
 You might also want to consider attending Sinulog Festival, a lively celebration for Sto.
 Nino, which occurs every third Sunday of January.